Gustavs3n22/DeltaruneYellowAssetLoader/README.md

 ## Installation and first steps

-You can find edit-ready archives in [the release page]([https://github.com/KoBeWi/Godot-Universal-Mod-Manager](https://github.com/Gustavs3n22/DeltaruneYellowAssetLoader/releases)).
+You can find edit-ready archives on [the release page](https://github.com/Gustavs3n22/DeltaruneYellowAssetLoader/releases).

 Extract the archive and move contents of DeltaruneYellowAssetLoader folder into Deltarune Yellow's root folder (if you've done it correctly, override.cfg file would be in the same folder as Deltarune Yellow.exe).